Md-Tarikul-Islam-Juel/nestJS_Authentication/README.md

 MFA adds an extra layer of security by ensuring that even if a user's password is compromised, unauthorized access to the account is still prevented.

-## Logout Process Documentation

-For detailed information on the logout process, see [Logout logic process](documents/logics_md/logout_process.md).

 ## 📦 Dockerize Your NestJS Application for Production